 Apps & URL usage, screenshot monitoring, instant screenshots.

 Creating and assigning task, Task-wise time log, Project-wise & Assignee-wise view.

 Apploye is a suitable fit for a diverse group of users.
 From a solo user such as an independent contractor to a large company with hybrid teams.
 So, if your workforce consists of Deskless, On-Desk, or remote employees, Apploye has you covered.

 Apploye works on multiple platforms such as Windows, Linux, Mac, and Android, and it offers Google chrome extensions too.
 You can try out Apploye free for ten days.
 Apploye offers four different pricing plans such as Solo ($4/user/month), Standard ($5/user/month), Premium ($6/user/month) and Elite ($7/user/month).

 More Info: Pricing | Chrome Extension | Download App | How to use Apploye

 Conclusion: Choosing Your Time Tracking Tool

-That just about concludes our list of recommended time tracking apps.
-It's important to remember why you're time tracking in the first place.
+That just about concludes our list of recommended best time tracking apps.
+It's important to remember why you're time-tracking in the first place.
 Being productive – both individually and as a company – is about more than just improving the bottom line.